 Eagerly anticipating the warmth of the sun, I had a bite to eat and began packing up my belongings.

-The wood restocked, my stuff packed, and the sun rising, I swept the floors, closed the flue on the wood stove, and closed the combination lock on the yurt's door.
+With the wood restocked, my stuff packed, and the sun rising, I swept the floors, closed the flue on the woodstove, and closed the combination lock on the yurt's door.

 Hiking back to my car, I felt triumphant.